-When defending a defamation lawsuit, a defendant will be successful where he can show that the statements made were substantially true.
-For example, if the defendant said that the plaintiff stole a green shirt, but the shirt was actually blue, the court might find that the allegedly defamatory statement was substantially true and relieve the defendant of liability.
+When defending a defamation lawsuit, a defendant will successfully show that the statements made were substantially factual.
+For example, if the defendant said that the plaintiff stole a green shirt, but the shirt was blue, the court might find that the allegedly defamatory statement was substantially true and relieve the defendant of liability.

 Defamation per se involves statements that are presumed to be defamatory and, in a successful cause of action, damages are presumed.
-The presumption of defamation and damages exists because these statements are considered so damaging that the plaintiff need not prove the harm to his reputation.
+The presumption of defamation and damages exists because these statements are considered so damaging that the plaintiff must not prove his reputation harm.

 A statement that is defamatory on its face can include:

-There are generally three types of damages that are awarded in a plaintiff’s successful defamation cause of action.
+Generally, three types of damages are awarded in a plaintiff’s successful defamation cause of action.

 One of the easiest and most common ways to stop defamation is by sending what is known as a Cease and Desist Letter.
-Cease and desist letters explain the offense that the subject of the letter may be liable for and explains that a lawsuit will be filed if the unwanted behavior continues or is not remedied.
-In the case of defamation, a cease and desist letter will likely require that the potential defendant retract any false statements made about the author of the letter.
+Cease and desist letters explain the offense that the letter’s subject may be liable for and explain that a lawsuit will be filed if the unwanted behavior continues or is not remedied.
+In the case of defamation, a cease and desist letter will likely require that the potential defendant retract any false statements made about the letter’s author.
 Additionally, the letter should show that there is enough evidence to pursue a defamation lawsuit, including the reasons as to why the statements are false.

 It should be noted that cease and desist letters are formal documents that require certain statements and formats.
 As such, it would be wise to hire a lawyer with experience in defamation to prepare and send a cease and desist letter.